node-red/node-red-node-test-helper/README.md

 });
 ```

-In this example, we require `should` for assertions, the helper module, as well as the `lower-case` node we want to test.
+In this example, we require `should` for assertions, this helper module, as well as the `lower-case` node we want to test, located in the parent directory.

 We then have a set of mocha unit tests.
 These tests check that the node loads correctly, and ensures it makes the payload string lower case as expected.

 ## Getting nodes in the runtime

-The asynchronous `helper.load()` method calls the supplied function once the Node-RED server and runtime is read.
-We can then call helper methods to get a reference to nodes in the runtime.
-For more information on `helper.load()` see the API section below.
+The asynchronous `helper.load()` method calls the supplied callback function once the Node-RED server and runtime is ready.
+We can then call the `helper.getNode(id)` method to get a reference to nodes in the runtime.
+For more information on these methods see the API section below.

 ## Receiving messages from nodes

 The second test uses a `helper` node in the runtime connected to the output of our `lower-case` node under test.

-The Helper node is a mock node with no functionality.
-By adding "input" event handlers as in the example, the helper node can receive a message from the previous `lower-case` node in the flow and check if its contents are as expected.
+The `helper` node is a mock node with no functionality.
+By adding "input" event handlers as in the example, we can check the messages received by the `helper`.

+To send a message into the `lower-case` node `n1` under test we call `n1.receive({ payload: "UpperCase" })` on that node.
+We can then check that the payload is indeed lower case in the `helper` node input event handler.

 ## Running your tests

 To run your tests:

-    npm run
+    npm test

-Producing the following output (for example):
+Producing the following output (for this example):

-    >npm test

-    > red-contrib-lower-case@0.1.0 test /Users/mike/dev/work/node-red-contrib-lower-case
+    > red-contrib-lower-case@0.1.0 test /dev/work/node-red-contrib-lower-case
     > mocha 'test/**/*_spec.js'

     lower-case Node